 The amount of online games available is astonishing, anything from an online interactive chess tournament to a quiet game of solitaire.
 There are brain teasers and puzzles for those that want to keep the mind active.
 Game consoles like the Nintendo Switch encourage players to get active with games such as skiing and bowling.
 These games are multiplayer, so great for senior community groups.

 Online platforms such as Youtube are an excellent way of getting some daily exercise.
 Age-appropriate exercise videos can be a great way to build strength and mobility as well as engaging the mind.

 There are plenty of ways to watch films and listen to music online.
 The BBC archives have an extensive array of old films and television programs which are a wonderful way to reminisce for older people.

 With anything, there are a few risks with being online so do ensure that they read up on staying safe.
-Head over to the Age UK website for some tips on staying safe online here.
+Head over to our blog post for tips on staying safe online for seniors.

 Many Digital Drop-ins are happening around the country.
 These are usually held at cafes and community centres where seniors can meet with individuals that can teach them about getting online and how to use all these platforms.